JoeWildfong/frc-programming/src/overview.md

 Key takeaways:

-- All of the code you will write is within a framework called [WPILib].
+- All of the code you will write is within a framework called **WPILib**.
 - WPILib handles as much as possible, from scheduling to interacting with hardware, leaving us to write the robot-specific logic.
 - All of our code is called on a schedule, by default every 50 milliseconds, although this is configurable.
-  Following WPILib's terminology, this guide will refer to one iteration of this loop as a **Periodic Interval**.
+  Following WPILib's terminology, this guide will refer to one iteration of this loop as a **Periodic Cycle**.
-  Since our code is called every Periodic Interval, it must finish running before the end of each Periodic Interval.
+  Since our code is called at the start of every Periodic Cycle, it must finish running before the start of the next cycle.

 ## Terms and definitions